 Within our training you will learn about the knowledge, procedures and equipment required to weld using gas metal arc, shielded metal arc, flux cored arc and gas tungsten arc welders.
 Students also learn to weld in the flat, horizontal, vertical, and elevated positions used for plate or sheet metal, and the fixed, rolling, and elevated positions used for pipe.
+Our curriculum is created from industry news to keep us up to date.
+This gives students access to industry-preferred tools and technology while they train, and also gives them the opportunity to connect with top companies.

 Students are supported by passionate, caring, and professional instructors who incorporate an element within from the classroom.
 Instructors are much more than just teachers – they are mentors who are committed to the success of their students while they train and beyond.